ntsmk/msa-quote-generator/README.md

 I wanted a simple, user-friendly tool that:
 - Calculates pricing instantly
-- Reduces errors from manual spreadsheet work
+- Reduces errors from manual work
 - Looks clean and professional
 - Can be accessed easily by the team